-Figure 3 presents, on the one hand, the final purses of all the participants at the end of round 1, according to their river and forecast set type (columns and rows respectively), and, on the other hand, the final purses that participants would have had if they had made their decisions according to the median of their forecasts.
-Participants in charge of the yellow river (first column) ended the first round with, on average, more tokens than the others.
+river (first column) ended the first round with, on average, more tokens than the others.
 Participants playing with the blue river (last column) are those who ended round 1 with less money in purse, on average.
 This is due to the higher number of flood events for the blue river in round 1 (see Table 1).
 There are also differences in terms of final purses for the participants assigned the same river but given a different forecast set type.
 Overall, participants who had unbiased forecasts (middle row) ended the first round with on average more money than the other players.
 These results are an indication that the participants were using their forecasts to make their decisions.

-In order to see if the participants were using the median values of the forecasts, a forecast final purse was computed considering the case where the participants followed the median of their forecasts for all the cases of the first round (red vertical lines shown on Fig. 3).
+In order to see whether the participants were using the median values of the forecasts, a forecast final purse was computed considering the case where the participants followed the median of their forecasts for all the cases of the first round (red vertical lines shown in Fig. 3).
 If the participants had followed the median values of the forecasts during the entire first round, their final purses would have been equal to this value.
-Although this is almost the case for participants with unbiased forecast sets (for all rivers), for participants with the yellow river and positively biased forecast sets and the green river and negatively biased forecast sets, it is not an overall general observed behaviour.
+Although this is almost the case for participants with unbiased forecast sets (for all rivers), for participants with the yellow river and positively biased forecast sets, it is not an overall generally observed behaviour.